 Improving customer service at your company

 Providing good customer service is crucial in today’s experience economy.
-According to the Temkin Group, a modest improvement in CX generates an average revenue increase of $775 million over three years for a company with $1 billion in annual revenues.
-Consumers are willing to spend more money with companies that deliver excellent service, and they stop doing business with companies who provide poor experiences.
+According to the Temkin Group, a modest improvement in customer experience generates an average revenue increase of $775 million over three years for a company with $1 billion in annual revenues.
+Consumers are willing to spend more money with brands with great customer service skills, and they stop doing business with companies who provide bad customer service experiences.

 While it’s not always easy, there are ways companies can improve their customer service experience.